What is sticky eye?

 - they are constantly squeezing their eyes shut

-- the side of their nose seems swollen
+- the side of their nose seems swollen, red, and painful

 - the tear duct is still blocked by the time they reach 1 year of age

 Sticky eye normally clears up by the time your baby is 12 months.
-If there is any sign of infection, your doctor might give you some eye drops or ointment.
+If there is any sign of infection, your doctor might give your baby some antibiotic eye drops or ointment.

-If the blocked tear duct doesn't improve, your doctor may teach you a special massage to help shift the blockage.
-Some babies will need surgery, with a general anaesthetic, so the doctor can open the tear duct with a probe.
+Some babies will need surgery if the blocked tear duct doesn't improve.
+This is done with a general anaesthetic, so the doctor can open the tear duct with a probe.

 If your baby has sticky eye, it is important to keep their eyes clean.
-You will need:
+This will help prevent infection.

 Wash the affected eye or eyes as needed, following the directions below: